Best Fitbit Comparison

 Even though each of the trackers has been built to serve the same purpose, more attention has been dedicated to providing unique features.
 Every Fitbit fitness tracker is designed to give it an edge in an otherwise highly competitive market.

-The Fitbit Versa has been created with serious athletes in mind.
+The Fitbit Versa and the Versa 2 has been created with serious athletes in mind.
 It is able to keep track of different parameters like sleep, calories, heart rate, and steps.
 The device has personalized reminders, a feature that you can use to log your monthly periods, and is also water proof up to a depth of 50 meters.
 This sets it aside from most of the other models that are only resistant to splashes, a little rain, and some heavy sweating.
 If you are looking for a fitness tracker that you can take a swim with, this is your best bet.

-The other alternative that matches up to what the Fitbit Versa has to offer is the Ionic.
+The other alternative that matches up to what the Versa models offer is the Ionic.
 It is perfect for folks that take their fitness seriously and has the features to match.
 These include the PurePulse technology which is a highly accurate heart rate monitoring method that relies on monitoring the rate of blood flow in the capillaries and using the data to calculate the heart’s beats per minute, built-in running and training programs, and personal coaching.

 Fitbit Versa +1